sah/java-tutorial/03-First-Test.md

 }
 ```

-The main difference is that TestNG class has supplied the information for the desired browser settings as parameters using the org.testng.annotations.Parameters and org.testng.annotations.Optional annotations.
+The main difference is that TestNG class has supplied the information for the desired browser settings as parameters using the `org.testng.annotations.Parameters` and `org.testng.annotations.Optional` annotations.

+The WebDriverTest.java file demonstrates a basic Selenium test using JUnit/TestNG, now lets look at the WebDriverWithHelperTest.java class.

 * _Next_: [Running tests against web applications](https://github.com/saucelabs/java-tutorial/blob/master/04-Testing-Apps.md)